Meet Our Counselor

 Biweekly classroom guidance lessons focused around character development such as:

 - WHO Program (Stranger Danger & Safe and Unsafe Touches)

 - Parenting Classes: Love & Logic (English and Spanish)

 - Consultant to parents and staff

 Do you ever feel frustrated because your child doesn't seem to listen to you?
 Or do you ever feel like you just really aren't sure how you should effectively discipline your child?
-I know I have felt that way with my sons before!
-Well let me introduce you to the Love & Logic philosophy!

 What Builds Respectful, Responsible Kids